RemyVim/ink-if-story-template/README.md

 - **Accessibility**: Dyslexia-friendly fonts, font sizing options in settings
 - **Settings**: Theme, font, text size, audio controls

+See [TODO.md](TODO.md) for the full list of completed and missing features.

 ## Quick Start

 1. **Get the template**